samz007/classifiers-comparison/README.md

 **Data**

 The wine quality dataset can be obtained at [UCI repository](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).
-The wine dataset is available in form of two csv files viz., winequality-red.csv and winequality-white.csv.
-To begin with store these files under dataset directory.
+The wine dataset is available in the form of two CSV files viz., 'winequality-red.csv' and 'winequality-white.csv.'
+To begin with, store these files under the dataset directory.
-To build a larger dataset, these two datasets can be combined by adding an extra feature representing the color of the wine.
+To have a larger dataset, the above two data files can be combined by adding an extra feature representing the color of the wine.